Dr. Thomas Luttrell

-I am a licensed (clinical) marriage and family therapist in Maryland (LCM754) and California (LMFT 111604).
+I am a licensed (clinical) marriage and family therapist in Maryland (LCM754), District of Columbia (LMFT200001211), and California (LMFT 111604).
 I have a PhD in Marriage and Family Therapy, and have been counseling individuals, couples, families and groups since 2007.
 I am passionate about whole-person healing, involving all parts of yourself.
 While I use an evidence-based approach to therapy, I offer you the option of integrating faith and spirituality as part of your overall care.
 As a former pastor, I can also include the Bible or prayer for those who request it.
 However, I work with anyone regardless of your faith tradition or your life choices and will work with you using your beliefs.

 couples, dating, break-ups, divorce, separation, abuse, family conflict, infidelity, love, intimacy, premarital counseling, marriage counseling, self-esteem, the impact of depression or anxiety, shame, trauma

 trauma, sexual compulsiveness, sexual desire, reconnecting sexually, sexual compatibility, acceptance, kink, power, consent

 addiction, alcohol abuse, drugs, dual diagnosis, internet addiction, pornography, sexual compulsivity, etc.